-LawnStar 16-4-8 Fertilizer is a fast-release spray that is great for fertilizing just around the time when the shoots grow (late winter, early spring).
-Don’t use this at the end of summer through mid-winter.
-Buy LawnStar Fertilizer on Amazon!
+LawnStar 16-4-8 Fertilizer is a fast-release liquid fertilizer that is great for fertilizing just around the time when the shoots grow (late winter to early spring).
+Don’t use this in late summer through mid-winter.

-Organic Liquid Fertilizer by Simple Lawn Solutions is a well-balanced spray fertilizer that will boost the growth of your bamboo with a 16-4-8 blend.
+Organic Liquid Fertilizer by Simple Lawn Solutions is a balanced liquid fertilizer that will boost the growth of your bamboo with a 16-4-8 blend.
 It is supposed to be one of the best mixes for bamboo plants and on top of that it is organic!
-Buy Simple Lawn Solutions Liquid Fertilizer on Amazon!

-Purely Organic Plant Food doesn’t contain any phosphorus but it still works for lawns and so should it work for bamboo.
-It is for those who just want to boost the shoots and strengthen the roots with the 10-0-2 level.
-Buy Purely Organic Plant Food on Amazon!
+Purely Organic Plant Food doesn’t contain any phosphorus making it a great mild granular fertilizer.
+It is for those who just want to boost the shoots and strengthen the roots with the 10-0-2 N-P-K ratio.

 How to make your own organic bamboo food?

-Like with other plants, you can use compost, manure, and mulch to create the perfect bamboo food as long as it is well matured.
+Like with other plants, you can use organic compost, manure, and mulch to create the perfect bamboo food as long as it is well-matured.
 If your compost and manure are too fresh (hot) they can burn your plants.

-This will also need more thinking from you because you’ll have to know what ingredients are good sources of nitrogen, phosphorus, and potassium.
-You also have to find a good balance.
+Making compost fertilizers will also require more thinking from your side because you’ll have to know what organic matter is a good source of nitrogen, phosphorus, and potassium.
+You also have to find a good balance of all the ingredients.

-The manure that has the highest nitrogen and phosphorus level is coming from chickens.
+The manure that has the highest nitrogen and phosphorus levels comes from chickens.

 Organic nitrogen sources: Coffee grounds, eggshells, alfalfa, cotton seeds, corn gluten meal, soybean meal, gelatin, hair, fish meal, seaweed

-Organic phosphorus sources: Eggshells, fish bone meal, steamed bone meal, rock dust (granite), chicken manure, pig manure
+Organic phosphorus sources: Eggshells, fish bone meal, steamed bone meal, rock dust (granite), chicken manure, horse manure, pig manure

 Organic potassium sources: Hardwood ashes, bananas or their peels, alfalfa, sheep manure